Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Task and Metric

-\item \textbf{\textit{AP@$\alpha$}} We adopt \textit{Average Precision} (AP) for measuring multi-person pose accuracy.
-The evaluation protocol is similar to DeepCut~\cite{deepcut2016}: First, if a pose prediction has the highest PCKh~\cite{mpii2014} (head-normalized Percentage of Correct Keypoints, where $\alpha$ is a distance threshold to determine whether a detected keypoint is matched to an annotated keypoint) with a certain ground-truth, then it can be assigned to the ground truth (GT).
-Unassigned predictions are counted as false positives.
-Finally, \textit{Average Precision} (AP) is computed according to the area under the precision-recall curve.
+This task aims to estimate specific keypoints on human skeleton.
+Compared with MPII Pose and MSCOCO Keypoints, our dataset involves more real-scene pose patterns in various complex events.
+We adopt \textit{Average Precision} (\textbf{AP@$\alpha$}) for measuring multi-person pose accuracy.
+The evaluation protocol is similar to DeepCut~\cite{deepcut2016}, if a pose prediction has the highest PCKh~\cite{mpii2014} with a certain ground-truth, then it can be assigned to the ground truth.
+Unassigned predictions are counted as false positives. $\alpha$ is the specific distance threshold for computing PCKh.
+We take the average value of AP@0.5, AP@0.75, and AP@0.9 as an overall measurement AP@avg.

-\item \textbf{\textit{w-AP@$\alpha$}} To further avoid the methods only focusing on simple cases uncrowded scenarios in the dataset (although \autoref{fig:crowdindex} has shown that our dataset contains a large number of crowded and complex scenarios), we will assign larger weights to a test image during evaluation if it owns: (1) higher \textit{Crowd Index} (2) anomalous behavior (e.g. fighting, fall-over, crouching-bowing).
+To further avoid the methods only focusing on simple cases or uncrowded scenarios in the dataset (although \autoref{fig:crowdindex} has shown that our dataset contains a large number of crowded and complex scenarios), we will assign larger weights to a test image during evaluation if it owns: (1) higher \textit{Crowd Index} (2) anomalous behavior (e.g. fighting, fall-over, crouching-bowing).
 To be specific, the weights for the $t^{th}$ frame in one video sequence can be formulated as:

 where $CI_{t}$ is the crowd index on $t^{th}$ frame calculated via \autoref{eq:crowdindex}, $N_t$ denotes the number of categories of anomalous actions.
 During our evaluation, the coefficients $c_{1},c_{2}$ are set to $2,1$ respectively.
-The values of AP calculated with assigned weights are called \textit{weighted AP} (w-AP). \item \textbf{\textit{AP@avg}} We take the average value of AP@0.5, AP@0.75, and AP@0.9 as an overall measurement of keypoint estimation results, where 0.5, 0.75, and 0.9 are the specific distance threshold for computing PCKh. \item \textbf{\textit{w-AP@avg}} We take the average value of w-AP@0.5, w-AP@0.75, and w-AP@0.9 as an overall measurement of keypoint estimation results on weighted video frames, where 0.5, 0.75, and 0.9 are specific distance threshold for computing PCKh. \end{itemize}
+The values of AP calculated with assigned weights are called \textbf{weighted AP (w-AP)}.
+Besides, we calculate \textbf{w-AP@avg} in the similar way with AP@avg.